Sass Extend

 Cons

 It is frequently pointed that @extend should be carefully handled.
 Always first consider CSS selectors and their combination before @extend.
 Before using @extend also consider skipping nesting, because it often becomes messy(example).
-One more thing, using @mixin is usually considered to be best practice than @extend (example).
+One more thing, using @mixin is usually considered to be the best practice than @extend (example).

 Conclusion